Unmind raises $47M for a platform to provide mental health support in your workplace – TechCrunch

 This is part of what has really caught the eye of investors: technology that is not just effective, but very relevant to right now.
 “It is now universally recognized that our Mental Health is as important if not more important than our physical health — but has long been neglected.
 That is now changing rapidly,” said Alastair Mitchell, a partner at EQT Ventures.
 “As a result there has been a massive rise in the popularity of consumer mental health apps which is now being matched by surging demand from employers and employees for the same in the workplace.
 Unmind is the leading mental health app for the enterprise and we are so excited to work with Dr Nick and the team to support their scaling globally.”
 EQT is also a strategic investor, not just a financial one: it’s rolling out Unmind across its own workplace and its many portfolio companies.

 Unmind, it should be noted, is not the only company that has identified this “opportunity,” if you could call it that.
 They include other startups like SF-based Ginger — which has also built a platform that partners with employers, but also healthcare providers and other stakeholders, to help people identify and manage their state of mind.
 Ginger has been well-capitalised over the years.
-Others in the same space include Welbot in New York, Spill also out of London and a host of others providing different aspects of mental wellness like Calm and Headspace, the meditation apps.
+Others in the same space include Welbot in New York, Spill also out of London and a host of others providing different aspects of mental wellness, like Calm and Headspace, the meditation apps.

-I’m inclined to think that, given the size of the problem and that mental health should not be a bunfight but something that takes a village to address, the key will be in how each company approaches its remit, and how people respond to it, and whether what people do ultimately use results in better bridges for employees to getting the help and peace they need, whether it’s from the app or a professional.
+I’m inclined to think that, given the size of the problem and that mental health should not be a bunfight but something that takes a village to address, the key will be in how each company approaches its remit, and how people respond to it, and whether what people do ultimately use results in better bridges for employees to getting the help and peace they need, whether it’s from a startup, an individual or something else — or a combination of sources.

 “We have a responsibility to connect with our mental health in the same way that we do when it comes to healthcare,” Taylor said, likening the effort to how it takes a number of skill sets sometimes to work on the complexities of a health issue.
 “Great healthcare integrates across a number of systems.”